-What are the benefits of having the operation?
+What are the benefits of having the surgery?

 Your consultant will discuss with you the perceived individual benefits of having surgery.
-Your operation may be combined with chemotherapy.
+The treatment however may be combined with chemotherapy and/ or radiotherapy

-The aim of the surgery is to remove the cancer.
+The aim of the surgery is to remove the cancer